 One of the main goals of PR is ensuring extensive coverage in any medium.
 Such content is high quality and meets a considerably high threshold.
 PR pros should work hard to maintain this high level of expertise and not chasing links and backlinks.
 Whereas links and backlinks are an important part of SEO, quality content, and connections within conventional media should be a primary focus of PR.

 Ron Torossian, founder and CEO of award-winning PR firm 5WPR emphasizes the need to focus on “getting publicity and coverage,” because,” that’s what will get your product or service noticed and purchased.”
+This is how PR wins with SEO.

 In SEO, backlinks help to inter-relate content within the website and elsewhere.
 On the other hand, PR teams make the perfect collaboration to navigate earned media coverage.
 Thus, they could work together, providing materials such as press releases and non-paid stories to achieve more backlinks.
 SEO should help guide the right keywords for better ranking.
 SEO should also ensure the proper placement of the right URL.
 The main aim should be ensuring that content is properly indexed and set for ranking.